-Welcome to the web site of The Office of the Sheriff for Queen Anne’s County, Maryland.
-Queen Anne’s County was erected in 1706 an was named for Queen Anne (1665-1714), who ruled Great Britain and Ireland from 1702 to 1714.
+Welcome to the website of the Office of the Sheriff for Queen Anne’s County, Maryland.
+Queen Anne’s County was erected in 1706 and was named for Queen Anne (1665-1714), who ruled Great Britain and Ireland from 1702 to 1714.
 The Office of the Sheriff in 2006 celebrated two hundred years of continual service.

-The Sheriff and deputies patrol the approximately 372 square miles of Queen Anne’s County and provide police services to the estimated population of 46,000 residents and tourist and commuters 365 days a year from the Chesapeake Bay Bridge to the Delaware State Line.
+The Sheriff and deputies patrol the approximately 392 square miles of Queen Anne’s County and provide police services to the estimated population of 49,000 residents, tourists, and commuters 365 days a year from the Chesapeake Bay Bridge to the Delaware State Line.